 We can find out what the code letter ‘A’ means by seeing what is in common with the first two shapes and is not shared with the other.
 The answer, of course, is that the first two shapes are triangles pointing upwards while the bottom one faces downwards.
 This means that ‘A’ and ‘B’ refer to the direction the triangle points, so our test shape, as it points downwards, must be coded ‘B’.

 ‘V’ is used to show something which the first and third shape have in common and not the second, so seems to relate to being empty or having a line through the middle.
 Shapes coded ‘V’ have nothing in the middle while a shape with the code ‘W’ has a line down the middle.
 As the test shape has a line through it, it must be coded ‘W’ and the overall code is therefore ‘BW’ (answer ‘d’).

 The way to answer these questions is to find the similarities between objects that share a code letter and work from there.
-In order to do this you need to think along the lines of question setters, so bear in mind the list of things which I provided at the start of this section.
-Shape, size, shading, lines, number, and rotation are key elements in this section.
+In order to do this, you need to think along the lines of question setters, so bear in mind the list of things which are often used in non-verbal reasoning: shape, size, shading, lines, number, and rotation.
+They are key elements in this section.

 Beware of the ‘repeat’ letter combinations.
 For example, in the question above the first three possible answers are all codes which have been used to describe other shapes.
 It is very rare to see a replication of answers for different shapes.
 Discourage children from putting an answer which is the same code as one of the earlier shapes unless they are quite definite.

 So, we’ve now looked at how Codes questions in the 11+ Non-Verbal Reasoning exam are posed.
 If you feel ready to tackle these kinds of question, you can have a go at the 14 quizzes we have on the Education Quizzes site devoted to them.
 You’ll find them in the 11+ Non-Verbal Reasoning section, or you can follow these links: